Matt L's Posts

 Facts with regards to events such as World War I, World War II, The Holocaust, etc are things most of us agree happened and most of us can find consensus about the overall outcome.
 A film that deals with a particular subject usually sticks with the facts to the degree that they don’t completely rewrite history – unless the film is sci-fi or fantasy.
 But you seem to be talking about films that deal with actual facts so I’ll stick with that.

 You mention Schindler’s List with regards to ‘Truth’ and, in fact, there is one really egregious scene in the film that calls into question Spielberg’s intentions and that is the scene where the concentration camp prisoners are hauled off to what most likely seems to be a gas chamber death but instead turns out to be a shower scene. [!].

 If there is ‘truth’ in that scene is is the truth of a Spielberg movie.

 Why would Spielberg shy away from the horror of death at a concentration camp?
 It is his prerogative – and cinematically you could say it is his artistic truth.
 But he clouds the facts in that case.
 And many have criticized him for it.

 So, is truth important in movies?
 If you mean truth to be facts about actual events the answer is yes.
 If you mean truth to be artistic truth with regards to an artist’s aesthetic then the answer is also yes with a qualifier.
 And that qualifier is understanding the actual facts not only of what happened in a particular event but the kind of ‘truth’ a filmmaker usually pursues to tell us a story.

-PARIS, TEXAS is to be Criterioned! over 3 years ago
+PARIS, TEXAS is to be Criterioned! about 4 years ago